 Teeth whitening is a simple cosmetic process that can give dramatic results in the appearance of your teeth.
 Tooth whitening will lighten the colour of your teeth without having more complicated work done such as veneers or crowns.
 The degree of whiteness achieved will vary from person to person and with the type of bleaching process chosen.

 Over the counter products are not very effective as the permitted level of the active ingredient is only 0.1% hydrogen peroxide.
 That is 0.001666 (roughly 1/100) as strong as the products that a dentist can use.
 This is why they are not very effective.
-To make up for the low concentration they sometimes contain abrasives that scour your enamel which can be damaging.
+To make up for the low concentration they sometimes contain abrasives which can damage enamel.

 What happens when I have Teeth Whitening?